 Applications for a ballot by mail may be submitted throughout the calendar year, beginning January 1 and must be received by our office no later than the close of business on the eleventh day before Election Day.
 If the eleventh day before Election Day falls on a weekend, the deadline is the close of business on the first preceding business day.
 All voted ballots that are returned on or before Election Day will be counted.
 Voted ballots received on the next business day after Election Day will also be counted if they have been postmarked by Election Day.
 Voted ballots mailed from U.S. citizens residing outside the United States may be counted if clearly postmarked on or before Election Day and received by the Elections Administrator not later than the fifth day after Election Day.

-Completed applications may be submitted by mail, contract or common carrier, fax, or you may submit by email a completed, signed with the voter’s original signature and scanned application to the Early Voting Clerk.
+Completed applications may be submitted by mail, contract or common carrier, hand delivery by the voter, or you may submit by fax or email a completed, signed with the voter’s original signature and scanned application to the Early Voting Clerk.
 Under Senate Bill 5, it is now required for an applicant submitting an application for ballot by mail via fax or e-mail to also submit an application for ballot by mail via mail.
-In order for a faxed or email application for ballot by mail to be effective, the accompanying mailed application for ballot by mail must be received within 4 business days of the submission of the application by fax or email.
+In order for a faxed or email application for ballot by mail to be effective, the accompanying mailed application for ballot by mail must be received within four business days of the submission of the application by fax or email.

 Mailing Address: Tarrant County Elections